gibranfsh/JWT-benchmark-using-HMAC-SHA-3-and-RSA/README.md

 go mod tidy
 ```

-## Usage

-The project includes two main files: `hmac_sha3.go` and `rsa.go`, which contain the implementation of JWTs using HMAC SHA-3 and RSA algorithms, respectively.
-To run the benchmark, execute the following command:

-### Running the Benchmark
+### Running the Program

-To run the benchmarking and see the results, execute the following command:
+To run the program and see the results, execute the following command:

 ```
 go run main.go hmac-sha-3.go rsa.go algorithmConfusion.go benchmark.go integrityCheck.go payloadSizeImpact.go stressTesting.go
 ```

-This command will generate and verify JWTs using both RSA and HMAC SHA-3 algorithms, and output the performance results and generated tokens to the console.

-## Benchmark Results
+## Program Results

 Example output from running the benchmark: